nidium/Nidium/README.md

 ## Introduction

-nidium is an ongoing effort for a general purpose rendering engine to create apps, games that run on both desktop and on mobile.
+nidium is an ongoing effort for a general purpose rendering engine to create apps and games that run on both desktop and on mobile.
 It also offers a way to create server-side applications through **nidium-server** which shares all the non gfx related code base.

-nidium helps you create graphical softwares with Javascript.
+nidium helps you create graphical software with Javascript.
 It's **not** a NodeJS, QT, Chromium, or WebKit derivate.
 It has been designed from scratch and has a small codebase written in C++.

 It leverages the combination of **Skia** Graphics from Google, and Mozilla's JavaScript Engine (**SpiderMonkey**) together with many more awesome libraries.